-Each of these must be tailed to your actual practices and the laws of your state.
+You must tailor each of these topics to your actual practices and the laws of your state.
 Failure to take this step can leave a site exposed to attack.

 It is important to understand the terms and conditions for most sites are wrong, even the big boys.
 Zappos had its terms invalidated in 2012 and is now staring at a staggering multi-million dollar class-action lawsuit.
 You don’t have to be a large company to suffer the same fate.

 Customization A Must

-The terms and conditions for any online store must be customized to reflect the practices of the store.
+The terms and conditions for any online store must be customized to reflect the practices of the site.
 If you fail to take this step, you are essentially dropping to your knees and asking to be sued.
 It is that simple.
 Contact me today for a free consultation to avoid the fate of so many companies online that have terrible terms and conditions.